Prenatal Testing and Care: How to Earn an “A”

 Prenatal testing covers a variety of tests that your doctor may recommend or that you may choose to have during pregnancy.
 Prenatal tests are either screening tests or diagnostic tests.

-These tests are meant to help determine whether your baby is likely to have specific health conditions or genetic and chromosomal abnormality, such as Down syndrome, cystic fibrosis, sickle cell anemia or heart defect.
-They’re a good indicator of any possible risks, but they don’t give a definitive answer about whether or not your baby has a concerning condition.
+These tests are meant to help determine whether your baby is likely to have specific health conditions or genetic and chromosomal abnormalities, such as Down syndrome, cystic fibrosis, sickle cell anemia, or a heart defect.
+They’re a good indicator of any possible risks, but they don’t give a definitive answer about whether your baby has a concerning condition.
 However, screening tests are safe for both you and the baby, with no risks or side effects.
-Depending on the results of your screening tests, you may want to pursue further testing that may be required for the health of you and your baby.
+Depending on the results of your screening tests, you may be asked to pursue further testing that may be required for the health of you and your baby.

 If your screening tests yield positive results, further diagnostic tests will be used to confirm those results.
 If you decide to continue with diagnostic testing, you’ll learn more about your baby’s condition and how to provide the best care after the birth.
 It’s important to know, however, that some of these tests are more invasive and may carry risks for your baby, such as a possible miscarriage.

-If certain health conditions are common in your family, it may be in your best interest to speak with a genetic counselor.
+If certain health conditions are common in your family, it may be in your best interest to speak with a genetic counselor, which your doctor may recommend based on the medical history you provide.
 These trained professionals can help you understand how birth defects and other medical conditions affect the health of you and your baby so that you can be prepared for any outcome.